g45t345rt/minifaker/README.md

 ## Why

-faker.js is too big and there is no tree shaking.
+faker.js is too big and it's not currently supporting tree shaking.
 <https://github.com/Marak/faker.js/issues/785>

 ### Why not create a pull request to faker.js?

-Too much work to get the pull request denied.
-Instead, I will be adding new functions here from time to time.
+Supporting ES6 modules for faker.js would need a big restructure change.

+Right now, I just need a couple of functions and it's faster to create a new package mirroring functions without having to do a lot of refactoring.
+However, importing the entire package will take work and time, but at least I can start using it without having to finish it.

+I also want to use Typescript and introduce new functions.

-### Better alternatives
+### Better function alternatives

 I will deprecate functions with better alternatives.